Dviros/Excalibur/README.md

 https://github.com/vivami/MS17-010

 1. Copy payload.txt to the switch folder.
-2. Download and copy an NMAP instaler to the "loot" folder.
-3. Add your shellcode in "a.zip" and copy it to the "loot" folder". a.zip contains a compiled, standalone eternalblue exploiter from "vivami's" repo.
+2. Add your shellcode in "a.zip" and copy it to the "loot" folder". a.zip contains a compiled, standalone eternalblue exploiter from "vivami's" repo.